Rush Limbaugh, a radio program that meets and surpasses all audience expectations on a daily basis.

 Francine Busby, who is a school board member in a San Diego area school district, did the Democrats' radio response.

-And this is a Republican district, but the Democrats hope that this school board babe uh can win the seat.
+And this is a Republican district, but the Democrats hope that this school board babe can win the seat.

 It's the most amazing thing, or the president's radio address.

-It's just but nevertheless they did.
+It's just, but nevertheless, they did.

-A used the weekly radio address to scold the Bush administration over the ports management deal.
+They used the weekly radio address to scold the Bush administration over the ports management deal.

-Uh one of the things that uh Francine Bosby said was given the record of this administration, trust us, is not a safe enough answer for the American people, accusing the administration and the Republican-led Congress of underfunding the ports.
+One of the things that Francine Bosby said was, given the record of this administration, trust us is not a safe enough answer for the American people.

-Golly, that's underfunding the port.
+Golly, that's underfunding the ports.

 Their opposition to this is very problematic for them.